phoenixframework/phoenix/guides/docs/phoenix_mix_tasks.md

 $ iex -S mix phx.server
 ```

-By default `phoenix.new` will assume we want to use ecto for our contexts.
+By default `phx.new` will assume we want to use ecto for our contexts.
 If we don't want to use ecto in our application, we can use the `--no-ecto` flag.

 ```console
 $ mix phx.new task_tester --no-ecto